 TASK ACTIONS RESPONSIBLE PARTY SCHEDULE TRAIL SYSTEM Prepare a Township-wide trail plan that addresses bike, hike, and snowmobile constituents.
 When completed this should be incorporated into the Onekama Township Parks and Recreation Plan and/or the Manistee County Parks and Recreation Plan in order to qualify for MDNR and MDOT funding.
-Planning Commission in conjunction with Park Committees 2024-25 Conduct a business / property survey to gage the level of interest to establish a Downtown Development Authority (DDA), Corridor Improvement Authority (CIA), or Business Improvement District (BID) as organizational tool to revitalize the M-22 business district.
-Planning Commission 2024-25 DOWNTOWN Engage a design firm to prepare a conceptual plan for the development of a public dock which is within the downtown business district.
+Planning Commission in conjunction with Park Committees 2023-2024 DOWNTOWN Conduct a business / property survey to gage the level of interest to establish a Downtown Development Authority (DDA), Corridor Improvement Authority (CIA), or Business Improvement District (BID) as organizational tool to revitalize the M-22 business district.
+Planning Commission 2022-2023 DOWNTOWN Engage a design firm to prepare a conceptual plan for the development of a public dock which is within the downtown business district.
 This plan can then be used to procure funding from MDNR Trust Fund or MDNR Waterways.
-Township Board 2025 HOUSING Revise the Township zoning ordinance to include Cluster Housing and Planned Development provisions.
+Township Board 2023 HOUSING Revise the Township zoning ordinance to include Cluster Housing and Planned Development provisions.
 These provisions will complement the current zoning dimensions and square footage requirements while preserving open space and protecting sensitive landscapes.
-Planning Commission 2024 AGRICULTURE Conduct an outreach program to the agricultural community regarding the PA 116 Farmland and Open Space Preservation Program and its various tax incentives.
-Planning Commission 2025 QUALITY OF LIFE Enact a police power blight ordinance based on the Lakes to Land Regional Initiative model.
+Planning Commission 2023 AGRICULTURE Conduct an outreach program to the agricultural community regarding the PA 116 Farmland and Open Space Preservation Program and its various tax incentives.
+Planning Commission 2023 QUALITY OF Enact a police power blight ordinance based on the Lakes to Land Regional Initiative model.
 This task can be coordinated by the Planning Commission but its enactment is done by the Township Board since a police power ordinance is not part of the zoning ordinance.
-Planning Commission and Township Board 2024
+Planning Commission and Township Board 2023 LIFE Continue planning and engineering for the proposed sanitary sewer system which will have a positive impact on protecting water quality in Portage Lake.
+Township Board 2022-2026